Priyasunil26/AWSDocumentation/AWSdocumentation.md

 To restore a virtual machine (EC2 instance) from a snapshot in AWS, you would indeed first create an Amazon Machine Image (AMI) from the snapshot, and then use the AMI to launch a new EC2 instance.
 ### 2. To create an AMI image from the snapshot
-- In the navigation pane, under "ELASTIC BLOCK STORE", select "Snapshots" then select your Snapshot that you created in above step then click on the action button on the above right and click on create image from snapshot.
+- In the navigation pane, under "ELASTIC BLOCK STORE", select "Snapshots" then select your Snapshot that you created in above step then click on the "Action" button on the above right and click on "Create image from snapshot".
 ![AMI action](images/Ami-action.png)
 - Enter a name for the AMI in the "Image name" field.Optionally, enter a description for the AMI in the "Image description" field.Choose an architecture for the AMI (e.g., 64-bit or 32-bit).
 Select the instance type for the AMI (e.g., t2.micro, m5.large, etc.).Configure other instance details as needed.
 - Review the AMI configuration and click on the "Create image" button to create the AMI.
 - Once the AMI is created, it will appear in the list of AMIs in the Amazon EC2 console.
-- To create an AMI image from the snapshot, refer to this [link](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Creating_EBSbacked_WinAMI.html).
+- For complete instructions to create an AMI image from the snapshot, refer to this [link](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Creating_EBSbacked_WinAMI.html).

 ### 3. Create a snapshot of an RDS instance
 - In the navigation pane, choose "Databases".